7 Mindfulness Training Lessons

-In this article, you will learn how to use these 7 lessons to transform what we have identified as the Constantly Complaining Teammate Disorder.
+In this article, you will learn how to use these Achieving Right-Minded Teamwork involves adopting an attitude of mindfulness.
+These 7 Lessons teach how to do no harm and work as one.
+More to transform what we have identified as the Constantly Complaining Teammate Disorder.

 Why do we advocate for transforming this teammate relationship?

 - Their disruptive behavior is hurting your team’s performance.